Voyager Magic

 Best thing to use is a common or garden E-cell primary battery which should give 50 hours continuous use.

-That none should be able to buy or sell without a smartphone and the knowledge in how to use apps
+------------- That none should be able to park up and enjoy the view without a smartphone and the knowledge in how to use apps

 Posted By: jamescodway